markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```

-Adding `-a` will indicate if there is more than one version of python installed either as a direct download from [python.org](http://www.python.org) or from a package manager such as [homebrew](gttp://brew.sh)
+Adding `-a` will indicate if there is more than one version of python installed.
+This may be from [python.org](http://www.python.org) or a package manager such as [homebrew](gttp://brew.sh) which allows a isolate Python 2.7 and 3.7 installation to co-exist.

 ```bash